efoncubierta/cloudspec/doc/syntax.md

 ## Examples

 ```
-Spec "Production environment"
+plan "Production environment"

-Group "S3 validations"
+group "S3 validations"
-  Rule "Buckets must have access logs enabled"
+  rule "Buckets must have access logs enabled"
-  On aws:s3:bucket
+  on aws:s3:bucket
-  Assert
-    access_logs is enabled
+  assert access_logs is enabled

-Group "EC2 validations"
+group "EC2 validations"
-  Rule "Instances must use 'gp2' volumes and be at least 50GiBs large."
+  rule "Instances must use 'gp2' volumes and be at least 50GiBs large."
-    On aws:ec2:instance
+    on aws:ec2:instance
-    With
-      tags["environment"] equal to "production"
+    with tags["environment"] equal to "production"
-    Assert
-      devices (
+    assert devices (
         > volume (
             type equal to "gp2" and
             size gte 50
         )
     )
 ```